RGFell/Cleaning-data/CodeBook.md

 ## Tidy Data File

 The script `run_analysis.R` outputs a file called `tidy.data.txt`.

-This file contains the average for each variable for each activity and each subject.
+Each row in the outputted file contains the average of the readings for each activity and each subject.

-Only variables that record the mean and standard deviation are outputted to the file.
+**Note:** Only variables that record the mean and standard deviation are outputted to the file.
 All other variables are dropped from the output data set.

 ### Variable Name Modifications